kleros/t2cr-badges-example/README.md

         false // Include token if caller is the challenger of a pending request.
       ],
       true, // Return oldest first.
-      address, // The token address.'
+      address, // The token address.
       cb)
   )
   )